 Accredited by the Association of Theological Schools (ATS)

-The Master of Divinity has traditionally been considered to provide the best preparation for ministry.
-It is required for ordination in many religious bodies, as well as for service in fields such as chaplaincy.
+The Master of Divinity has long been considered the best academic preparation for ministry.
+It is required for ordination in many religious traditions, as well as for service in fields such as chaplaincy.
 It is typically a prerequisite for the Doctor of Ministry (D.Min.) degree, and in recent years it has also become a requirement for entrance into some Ph.D. programs.

-The Master of Theological Studies, while not as comprehensive as the M.Div., still provides a significant foundation in theology.
-The M.T.S. can be a basis for further graduate programs that do not require the M.Div.
+The Master of Theological Studies, while not as comprehensive as the M.Div., still provides a thorough foundation in theology.
+The M.T.S. can serve as a basis for further graduate programs and is very flexible in design to accommodate your study interests.
+This program can also be completed entirely online, which makes it a great option for anyone desiring a distance program.